Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

    - You will need a 1.5 mm allen wrench to remove a single screw
    - Inserting a small flat head screwdriver into the slots flanking the Ethernet jack, carefully separate the case halves; work it side by side to avoid damage
 3. In Arduino, open the project file (PoESP32-SNMP-Sensor.ino)
-   - Edit the IP address, subnet, gateway, SNMP read community, and authorized hosts lists at the very top of the file.
+   - Edit the hostname, IP address, subnet, gateway, SNMP read community, and authorized hosts lists at the very top of the file.
 4. With the USB-to-serial adapter unplugged, insert the pins in the correct orientation on the back of the PoESP32 mainboard [PICTURE](https://nada.com)
 > [!IMPORTANT]
 > Do not plug the PoESP32 device into Ethernet until step 9 or you risk damaging your USB port!